-Per default IBM Bluemix maintains a cache directory per node application, to store resolved dependencies so they are not downloaded and installed every time.
+Per default IBM Cloud maintains a cache directory per node application, to store resolved dependencies so they are not downloaded and installed every time.
 For updates this cache should be disabled.
 Set the NODE_MODULES_CACHE environment variable to false.
-You can either do this on your application’s Bluemix console page (Runtime -> Environment Variables), or by using the cf command-line:
+You can either do this on your application’s IBM Cloud console page (Runtime -> Environment Variables), or by using the cf command-line:

 cf set-env [APPLICATION_NAME] NODE_MODULES_CACHE false

 Trigger a restage of your application.
-This cannot be done using the Bluemix console, so the cf command-line should be used:
+This cannot be done using the IBM Cloud console, so the cf command-line should be used:

 cf restage [APPLICATION_NAME]

 If you deployed your instance before November 2016 you will need to take some additional steps: